Peeping Tom (1960 film): Casting

+Shooting

+Filming took six weeks beginning in October 1959.

 Themes

 Peeping Tom has been praised for its psychological complexity, which incorporates the "self-reflexive camera" as a plot device, as well as the themes of child abuse, sadomasochism, and scopophilic fetishism.
 On the surface, the film is about the Freudian relationships between the protagonist and, respectively, his father, and his victims.
 However, several critics argue that the film is as much about the voyeurism of the audience as they watch the protagonist's actions.
 Roger Ebert, in his 1999 review of the film for his "Great Films" series, states that "the movies make us into voyeurs.
 We sit in the dark, watching other people's lives.
 It is the bargain the cinema strikes with us, although most films are too well-behaved to mention it".